All School Read 2013-14

 Click here to join the conversation on the ASR blog.

-On September 19-20, Deo, the subject of the book, will be on campus.
-He will speak to the community during an All-School assembly, visit specific classes, have lunch and dinner with invited guests, and participate in a moderated Q&A with faculty/staff, alumni, parents and local guests.
+On September 19-20, Deo, the subject of the book, was on campus.
+He spoke to the community during an All-School assembly, visited specific classes, had lunch and dinner with invited guests, and participated in a moderated Q&A with faculty/staff, alumni, parents and local guests.

 Click here to access RSVP information regarding this event.